 AFSA advocates for the Foreign Service on Capitol Hill to maintain full funding for the International Affairs account and on issues such as benefits parity with the military.
-On the latter, AFSA recently succeeded in securing access to in-state tuition in state of domicile for higher education for the Foreign Service.
-AFSA also obtained interest payments for employees who were not paid in a timely manner due to problems with the Department of State's recently installed payroll software system.
+On the latter, AFSA recently succeeded in securing access to in-state tuition in state of domicile for higher education for the Foreign Service and continues to advocate for Foreign Service pension tax exemption bills at the State level.

-AND, FINALLY, IF YOU NEED HELP:
+AND, FINALLY, WE'VE GOT YOUR BACK:

-• AFSA's Counselor for Retirees.
-If you have trouble navigating government retirement systems or have a retirement-related question or issue you need assistance in resolving, contact AFSA's Counselor for Retirees, Dolores Brown, at (202) 944-5510 or brown@afsa.org.
+- AFSA obtained interest payments for employees who were not paid in a timely manner due to problems with the Department of State's new payroll software system.
+Further, AFSA issued a timely alert to our membership in early 2024 of threats from malicious actors seeking to steal annuity income. - AFSA's Counselor for Retirees provides personal assistance.
+If you have trouble navigating government retirement systems or have a retirement-related question or issue you need assistance in resolving, contact AFSA's Counselor for Retirees, Dolores Brown, at (202) 944-5510 or brown@afsa. org.

 If you currently pay dues annually, please consider paying via annuity deduction.
 That way your membership cannot accidentally lapse due to a lost or overlooked renewal notice.
-To do so, email member@afsa.org.
+To do so, request the change by logging into your AFSA account or email member@afsa.org.